../../_images/vampir_logo.png

 Please use this connection method for trace files larger than (> 1 GB), and see the next section Vampir Tunneling to VampirServer for an even more optimal solution.
 Attempting to visualize large trace files (> 1 GB) will be very slow over X11 forwarding and can cause decreased performance on the shared login nodes for other users

-After connecting to Summit using X11 forwarding you will need to load the Vampir module and start the VampirServer.
+After connecting to your ORNL System using X11 forwarding you will need to load the Vampir module and start the VampirServer.

 $ module load vampir

-Successful VampirServer startup message should appear in terminal window.
+Successful VampirServer startup messages should appear in terminal window.
 You will need this information!

 Launching VampirServer...